Usually responds within 9 days

 You can contact them directly for more information.

 We are very much off grid and so encourage people who are open to this type of experience and are used to being self sufficient.
-We have a two person tent to offer as well as a pull out bed in our camper van.
+We have a nice size canvas tent to offer for accommodation currently which has a full size bed.
 There is also plenty of space to camp or park with your own gear if you choose.
 We love to cook and will provide dinner every evening as well as plenty of fresh drinking water daily.
 We can provide some basic ingredients for breakfast and lunch to cook over the fire or on our coleman propane stove top.
-We have built a private outdoor shower for bathing and an outhouse for use by all.
+We have built a private outdoor shower for bathing privately but no running water and an outhouse for use by all.
 We can provide clean towels but encourage workawayers to bring their own.
-We bring water in from town and so don't have endless amounts so encourage workawayers who are driving to bring extra drinking and bathing water.
+We bring water in from town and don't have endless amounts so encourage workawayers who are driving to bring extra drinking and bathing water.
 Our shower water is funneled away to water plants on the property and so we require that you bring biodegradable soaps only.
-Our property is about five miles off the highway on a very bumpy road so a 4wd vehicle is required.
+Our property is about five miles off the highway on a very bumpy road so a 4wd or at least high clearance vehicle is required.
 We can pick you up from Taos if needed. **The road to the property requires a 4wd or at least a slightly lifted vehicle to navigate.
 Small sedans will not be able to make the drive**

 Taos and the surrounding area has plenty to offer as far as hiking, fishing, swimming rafting, sightseeing and skiing in the winter.
 The Rio Grande is close by as well as many stunning hiking trails including Wheeler Peak, Goose Lake Trail and Red River Nature Trail.
 We live about 1.75 hours or 90 miles from Santa Fe.
 The RTD bus line can be taken from Santa to Taos and back daily as well as a number of other towns in the local area.